Trump's tariffs have launched global trade wars. Here's a timeline of how we got here

 Long-threatened tariffs from U.S. President Donald Trump have plunged the country into trade wars abroad — all while on-again, off-again new levies continue to escalate uncertainty.

-Trump is no stranger to tariffs.
-He launched a trade war during his first term, taking particular aim at China by putting taxes on most of its goods.
+Trump launched a trade war during his first term as well, taking particular aim at China by putting taxes on most of its goods.
 Beijing responded with its own retaliatory tariffs on a range of U.S. products.
-Meanwhile, Trump also used the threat of more tariffs to force Canada and Mexico to renegotiate a North American trade pact, called the U.S.-Mexico-Canada Agreement, in 2020.
+Trump used the threat of more tariffs to force Canada and Mexico to renegotiate a North American trade pact, called the U.S.-Mexico-Canada Agreement, in 2020.

 Fast-forward to today, and economists stress there could be greater consequences on businesses and economies worldwide under Trump's more sweeping tariffs this time around — and that higher prices will likely leave consumers footing the bill.
 There's also been a sense of whiplash from Trump's back-and-forth tariff threats and responding retaliation seen over the last few months.